Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_3.md

 ![Claim Reward Coverage](../images/bootcamp/claim_reward_partial_covg.png)

-specifically, the epoch being claimed never has any points accumulated for it, so it never has anything to claim.
+specifically, the epoch for which a user is claiming rewards never has any points accumulated for it, so it never has anything to claim.

-So we can then use this additional information to improve our `rewardsManager_claimReward_clamped` function further:
+We can use this additional information to improve our `rewardsManager_claimReward_clamped` function further:

 ```javascript
     function rewardsManager_claimReward_clamped(uint256 epochId) public asActor {